-Safety Officer (SO): A member of the Command Staff responsible for monitoring and assessing safety hazards or unsafe situations, and for developing measures for ensuring personnel safety.
+Safety Officer (SO): A member of the Command Staff responsible for monitoring and assessing safety hazards its personnel complement, or a crew or team of or unsafe situations, and for developing measures for ensuring personnel safety.
 The Safety Officer may have assistants.